thoughtspot/tse-d3-sample-app/README.md

  `REACT_APP_TS_URL=YOUR_INSTANCE_URL REACT_APP_TS_USERNAME=YOUR_USERNAME REACT_APP_TS_PASSWORD=YOUR_PASSWORD npm start`

-Or you can define your variables in a local [.env](https://create-react-app.dev/docs/adding-custom-environment-variables/) file (one has been provided in this project) and run:
+Or you can define your variables in a local [.env](https://create-react-app.dev/docs/adding-custom-environment-variables/) file (one has been provided in this project.
+Simply rename dotenv to .env and add your values) and run:

  `npm start`